vijayrajpanchall/matic-docs/docs/zkEVM/faq/zkevm-protocol-faq.md

 **In case the user needs to withdraw funds**, he/she needs to wait for the Prover to convert the implicit state to explicit state.
 We call this last state as the **Consolidated or Verified State**.

 ### Are Sequencers and Provers in-house or external?
 How do you ensure that your Sequencers and Provers maintain decentralization?

-Polygon zkEVM's Sequencer will be centralized during early stages.
+Polygon zkEVM's **Sequencer will be centralized during early stages**.
 We have a roadmap to decentralize the sequencer in future releases.

-Likewise, the Prover is also centralized at the beginning but the vision is to enable a Provers market.
+Likewise, the **Prover is also centralized at the beginning** but the vision is to enable a Provers market.
 Provers cannot do much but generate proofs.
 To have a decentralized system of Provers is much more critical (and difficult) than the Sequencer.

 ### Can a zknode serve as both Sequencer and Aggregator?
 If not, how is it determined what role a node can play?